Contact Dr Anicee Van Engeland

 Anicée Van Engeland is an Associate Professor of International Security & Law.
 She is an expert in the relations between Islam and international law, with a focus on human rights.
 She works on the whole Muslim world, with an expertise on Iran and Afghanistan.
 Anicée examines strategies to reconcile Islamic law and international law to avoid the fragmentation of international law, working at the intersections of governance, rule of law, human rights and humanitarian law.

 Before being an academic, Anicée was a human rights worker and aid worker.
 She still acts as a consultant for NGOs and international organisations, providing training and analysis, mainly in the field of Islamic law.
 She alo acts as an expert witness to courts in the UK, the US and the Netherlands, mostly in the field of immigration law.
 She has addressed the United Nations at several side-events during the Human Rights Council in Geneva.
+She has also spoken at the Iranian Parliament.

 She is an editor for the Journal of the Contemporary Study of Islam, an editor for the Asian Yearbook of Human Rights and Humanitarian Law and an associate editor for the Muslim World Journal of Human Rights.
 Anicée is a member of Midlands Innovations, and a member of the Steering Committee of the Overseas Development Institute’s Advocating for Humanity: Opportunities for Improving Protection Outcomes in Conflict’s project.
 Past positions include being a member of the Steering Committee for Overseas Development Institute’s project Global History Project-Middle East (2012-14), being a council member for the British Association for Islamic Studies (2011-2016), and being a member of advisory board of the Irmgard Coninx Foundation in Berlin (2006-2014).